Optimal Transport for Brain-Image Alignment: Unveiling Redundancy and Synergy in Neural Information Processing: Experiment

 We explored synergistic interactions from the perspective of Brodmann’s areas, specifically analyzing the coordination among brain regions related to Vision, Place, Body, Face, and Word.
 Previous studies have shown that the visual cortex primarily processes low-level information, while certain cortical areas are involved in processing high-level representations.
 As observed from our experimental results (see Table~\ref{tab:roi}), the performance of a single region approach is suboptimal, and different regions' effects are significant differences while multiple regions working in synergy significantly improve performance.

 As shown in Fig.~\ref{fig:Schematic} and~\ref{fig:case 9}, different regions carry different semantic information.
-Depending on the information contained in the images, the activation situation is also different, for instance, all images contain place information, but not necessarily word information.
+Based on the information of the images, the activation situation is different, for instance, all images contain place information, but not necessarily word information.
 These semantic attributes influence the activation of different brain regions.
-To further investigate the contribution of each area to the alignment task, we employed gradient perturbation analysis and voxel-based weighting for evaluation.
+To further investigate the contribution of each regions to the alignment task, we employed gradient perturbation analysis and voxel-based weighting for evaluation.
 The results indicate that the visual region has the lowest importance, whereas the Place region exhibits the highest importance(See in Fig.~\ref{fig:ROI_importance}).
 This not only corroborates the previous conclusion that the visual cortex primarily processes low-level information but also confirms the ubiquity of Place-related information in images.

-We employed PCA~\cite{hotelling1936simplified} and UMAP~\cite{mcinnes2018umap} to visualize embeddings under both single region and multi regions, aiming to explore their differences.
-The results indicate that in the visualization of the single region, embeddings appear noticeably entangled and interwoven, which may be attributed to redundant interactions.
+We employed PCA~\cite{hotelling1936simplified} and UMAP~\cite{mcinnes2018umap} to visualize embeddings under single and multi-region, aiming to explore their differences.
+The results indicate that in the visualization of the single region, embeddings appear noticeably interwoven, which may be attributed to redundant interactions.
 In contrast, under multi-region synergy, the visualization reveals a clear separation between synergistic embeddings and vision embeddings, potentially reflecting the influence of synergistic interactions (See in Fig.~\ref{fig:dimension_reduction}).

 In summary, redundancy maintains the robustness of information processing in the brain when external stimuli change, while synergy enables multiple brain regions to collaborate for more efficient information processing. our work made the redundancy and synergy of brain information processing more explicit.